 The ID of the loan the payment applies to.
 Loans can be found in the loan_entity table.

 The type of entity that the entity_id refers to.
 With payments, this value should be Entity.Loan.

-If the payment was processed through PCI Wallet and it was made through a bank account, this field will hold the account number and routing number.
+If the payment was processed through Secure Payments and it was made through a bank account, this field will hold the account number and routing number.

 This is the name of the payment profile used to process the payment.
-Payment profiles are created and stored in PCI Wallet.
+Payment profiles are created and stored in Secure Payments.

 Payments can be split across linked loans.
 This value shows whether the payment applied to more than one loan.

 If a payment is split (see is_split field), this is the ID used to identify the payment on each of the loans where it applied.
 The split ID will be the same for this payment and the payments on each of the other loans where it applied.
 If two or more payments have the same split ID, they started as the same payment.